dustymabe/summit-2018-container-lab/labs/lab1/chapter1.md

 Agenda:

-* Review podman and docker
+* Review podman, buildah and docker
-* Review podman help
+* Review podman and buildah help
 * Explore a Dockerfile
 * Build an image
 * Launch a container